forestgeo/forum/tutorials_and_people.md

 GitHub tutorial 2: Using GitHub from RStudio
 --------------------------------------------

+What day and time you prefer? <https://goo.gl/KJmtR7>

 This tutorial is for those with a GitHub account, that have already installed Git (Git is the engine of GitHub), R and RStudio; these people configured it all but haven't fully incorporated these tools into their workflow.

-Contents: This is a good guide for what contents we will cover: <http://r-pkgs.had.co.nz/git.html>.
+Contents: These are good guide for what contents we may cover: - <http://r-pkgs.had.co.nz/git.html>. - <http://happygitwithr.com/>

 GitHub tutorial 3: Using git beyond RStudio; the GitHub Work Flow, with master and issue-branches
 -------------------------------------------------------------------------------------------------

+What day and time you prefer? <https://goo.gl/HEooiw>

 This tutorial is for those that use GitHub but want to use branches and Git from a shell to get more power.

-Contents: I will cover the [GitHub workflow](http://scottchacon.com/2011/08/31/github-flow.html).
-To learn other workflows see [this article](http://nvie.com/posts/a-successful-git-branching-model/).
+Contents: I will cover the GitHub workflow: <https://goo.gl/Gx2SYn>.
+To learn other workflows see this article: <https://goo.gl/EzSuwQ>.

 Other proposed tutorials
 ========================